-Christina M. Hester, PhD, MPH – Research Director
+Melissa K. Filippi, PhD, MPH – Research Investigator

-Angie Lanigan, MPA, RDN, LD - Research Project Manager
+Angie Lanigan, MPA, RDN, LD – Senior Research Project Manager

 1-800-274-2237, ext.
 6382

-Angie Lanigan worked for the AAFP NRN from 2006-2011 and returned in 2018.
-She currently serves as a Research Project Manager and oversees study management, data collection, and site facilitation.
+Angie worked for the AAFP NRN from 2006-2011 and returned in 2018.
+She currently serves as a Senior Research Project Manager and oversees study management, data collection, site facilitation, and dissemination.
 During her time away from the AAFP NRN, she became a Registered Dietitian and has worked in direct patient care in acute care settings, community education, and nutrition program development.
 Angie is passionate about research in nutrition therapy and lifestyle modifications.
 She received a Master of Public Administration from the University of Missouri..

 1-800-274-2237, ext.
 6150

-Cory joined the NRN in 2017 and serves as project manager for multiple research studies that encompass numerous stakeholders, research institutions, and primary care practices.
-He oversees study management and team leadership, communication, budget, study design and implementation, site facilitation, dissemination, and personnel management.
+Cory joined the AAFP NRN in 2017 and serves as a strategist for NRN programming and strategy and also serves as a project manager responsible for overall study management and team leadership, communication, budget, study design and implementation, site facilitation, dissemination, and personnel management.
 Prior to joining the NRN, he spent 9 years working in Biopharmaceutical R&D and advancement.
 Cory received a BS in Microbiology from the University of Kansas and is currently obtaining an MHA from the University of Cincinnati.